Hamser1001/CS50-Project-final/README.md

 ## File Structure

 InvoiceCraft/
+├── project.py
+├── test_project.py
+├── requirements.txt
+├── stamp.png
+└── items.csv

-├── project.py -- The main program file containing the application logic.
+- project.py -- The main program file containing the application logic.
-├── test_project.py -- Unit tests for your functions.
+- test_project.py -- Unit tests for your functions.
-├── requirements.txt -- List of Python libraries required to run the project.
+- requirements.txt -- List of Python libraries required to run the project.
-├── stamp.png -- The stamp image used on the PDF invoice.
+- stamp.png -- The stamp image used on the PDF invoice.
-└── items.csv -- Temporary CSV file used to store item data (deleted automatically after PDF generation).
+- items.csv -- Temporary CSV file used to store item data (deleted automatically after PDF  - - - generation).

 ## Technologies Used